MayurVadhadiya360/ArtFusion/README.md

 # ArtFusion
 ArtFusion is a social media website created with Django, where users can create posts, follow their favorite content creators, and see the latest posts by different users.
-The project utilizes SQLite3 as the database and AWS S3 for media file storage.
+The project utilizes SQL database(PostgreSQL) and AWS S3 for media file storage.
 It also makes use of Django's built-in services such as send_mail, messages, and models.
 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)